-The College provides opportunities for ministry which are often intercultural experiences for the religious sister.
-These experiences are evaluated with her on-site supervisor and are shared in reflection with her formation group at the end of each semester.
-She then completes an end-of-year self-evaluation of her own ministry efforts both within and outside the College.
+The College provides opportunities for ministry which are often intercultural experiences for the religious men and women.
+These experiences are evaluated with their on-site supervisor and are shared in reflection with their formation group at the end of each semester.
+They then complete an end-of-year self-evaluation of their own ministry efforts both within and outside the College.

-Skills for ministry are measured through the religious sister's willingness to go beyond simply meeting her own needs to extending herself to be of genuine service to others.
-She exhibits this through her willingness to volunteer for common activities as her gifts allow.
-She is willing to explore skills and activities she may not have tried before because she realizes their development may be helpful in communal mission life.
-She shows responsibility and commitment to do her best in carrying out community assignments.
-She develops confidence in completing assigned tasks and taking initiative.
+Skills for ministry are measured through the religious men and women's willingness to go beyond simply meeting their own needs to extending themselves to be of genuine service to others.
+They exhibit this through their willingness to volunteer for common activities as their gifts allow.
+They are willing to explore skills and activities they may not have tried before because they realize their development may be helpful in communal mission life.
+They show responsibility and commitment to do their best in carrying out community assignments.
+They develop confidence in completing assigned tasks and taking initiative.